w1ne/w1ne.github.io/_posts/personal/2022-12-19-Self-employed-tax-calc.md

 An individual entrepreneur can find an activity in the Register of Self-Employed Entrepreneurs (ÖVTJ codes) Failing to comply with these can lead to one's activity being shut down.

-The website of the Hungarian Chamber of Commerce and Industry has an Entrepreneur Information System (KAVIR, https://kavir.mkik.hu/search) that provides information about licensces, qualification and notification needs for individual activities.
+The website of the Hungarian Chamber of Commerce and Industry has an [Entrepreneur Information System KAVIR](https://kavir.mkik.hu/search) that provides information about licensces, qualification and notification needs for individual activities.
 In cavir database TEÁOR'08 codes with ÖVTJ codes codes can be found.

-Extra help in classifying potential activities based on their ÖVTJ code may be found on the KSH website [https://www.ksh.hu/ovtj_menu].
+Extra help in classifying potential activities based on their ÖVTJ code may be found on the [KSH website](https://www.ksh.hu/ovtj_menu).

 # Taxation
 There are two easy ways to handle taxation as a sole proprietor: KATA and a flat rate taxation.